Capo dei capi: Sicilian Mafia

 In the Sicilian Mafia, the position does not exist.
 For instance, the old-style Mafia boss Calogero Vizzini was often portrayed in the media as the "boss of bosses" – although such a position does not exist according to later Mafia pentiti, such as Tommaso Buscetta.
 They also denied Vizzini ever was the ruling boss of the Mafia in Sicily.
 According to Mafia historian Salvatore Lupo "the emphasis of the media on the definition of 'capo dei capi' is without any foundation".

 Nevertheless, the title has frequently been given to powerful Mafia bosses to this day.
-During the 1980s and 1990s the bosses of the Corleonesi clan Salvatore Riina and Bernardo Provenzano were bestowed with the title by the media.
+During the 1980s and 1990s the bosses of the Corleonesi, Salvatore Riina and Bernardo Provenzano, were bestowed with the title by the media.

 In April 2006, the Italian government arrested Bernardo Provenzano in a small farmhouse near the town of Corleone.
 His successor is reported to be either Matteo Messina Denaro or Salvatore Lo Piccolo.
 This presupposes that Provenzano has the power to nominate a successor, which is not unanimously accepted among Mafia observers.
 "The Mafia today is more of a federation and less of an authoritarian state", according to anti-Mafia prosecutor Antonio Ingroia of the Direzione distrettuale antimafia of Palermo, referring to the previous period of authoritarian rule under Salvatore Riina.

 Provenzano "established a kind of directorate of about four to seven people who met very infrequently, only when necessary, when there were strategic decisions to make".
 According to Ingroia "in an organization like the Mafia, a boss has to be one step above the others otherwise it all falls apart.
 It all depends on if he can manage consensus and if the others agree or rebel."
 Provenzano "guaranteed a measure of stability because he had the authority to quash internal disputes".

-With the deaths of Bernardo Provenzano in 2016 and Salvatore Riina in 2017, Matteo Messina Denaro was seen as the unchallenged capo dei capi within the Mafia.
+With the deaths of Bernardo Provenzano in 2016 and Salvatore Riina in 2017, Matteo Messina Denaro was seen as the capo dei capi of the Mafia.
 Combining this status of "boss of all bosses" with his three decades on the run, Messina Denaro became a character of great curiosity in the media.
 However, he was captured in early 2023 and ended up dying behind bars that same year.

 After Messina Denaro's death, no other Mafia boss was known as the "capo dei capi".

 In Italy, a fictional six-part television miniseries called Il Capo dei Capi relates the story of Salvatore Riina.